flutter/website/src/content/app-architecture/case-study/ui-layer.md

 For example, when the user navigates to the Home screen and the view mo is created, the `_load` method is called.
 Until this method completes, the UI state is empty, the view displays a loading indicator.
-When the `_load` method completes, if it is successful, there is new data in the view model, and it must notify the view that new data is available.
+When the `_load` method completes, if it's successful, there's new data in the view model, and it must notify the view that new data is available.

 ```dart title=home_viewmodel.dart highlightLines=19